The Providence of God: Confidence of the Wrong Being Rightened

 You are not alone!

-We all face situations that go beyond our capabilities to handle; that is part of being human.
-Even Christians should not delude themselves that they can bypass the difficult and even tragic circumstances that they might find themselves in (Rev 12:17).
+We all face situations beyond our capabilities to handle; that is part of being human.
+Even Christians should not delude themselves into believing they can bypass the complex and tragic circumstances they might find themselves in (Rev 12:17).

 There are, of course, troubles that we can avoid.
-We ought to do that.
+Wisdom aids us here.
 Peter, for instance, openly advises believers to stay out of trouble.
 Sinful decisions bring painful results.
 “For what credit is there if, when you sin and are harshly treated, you endure it with patience?”
 (1 Peter 2:20).
 And again, but in a different context, “Make sure that none of you suffers as a murderer, or thief, or evildoer, or a troublesome meddler” (1 Peter 4:15).
-Our poor decisions bring trouble into our lives.
-But this is another topic—the topic of chastisement and judgment.
-This article, however, addresses the way the Lord watches over His people in times of affliction.
+Poor decisions lead to trouble.
+But that is another topic related to chastisement and judgment.
+However, this article addresses how the Lord watches over His people in times of affliction.

 Deliberately surrendering one’s life to the Lord’s master plan because we are convinced His way is always best.